Vanshata17/FL_Price_prediction/README.md

 ## Introduction
 The goal of this project is to build a machine learning model that predicts flight prices based on various features such as date of journey, source, destination, airline, and more.
-AWS SageMaker is used for data processing, model training, and deployment.
+AWS SageMaker is used for model training, and deployment.
 ## Project Workflow
 Data Collection: Import flight price data.
 Data Cleaning: Handle missing values, duplicate records, and convert data types.